Miguel-Cabral/Miguel-Cabral/README.md

 ### Hi there I'am Miguel👋

-- 🔭 I’m currently working on personnal project
+- 🔭 I’m currently working on my personal website
 - 🌱 I’m currently learning and practice React
 - 👯 I’m looking to collaborate with new projects